 Splash Financial offers student loans with no original fees, and unique repayment plans.
 For example, they are one of the few lenders that allow spouses to refinance together.

-They offer loans between $7,500 and $300,000.
+They offer loans between $5,000 and no maximum.
 They also have some of the lowest rates for qualified borrowers.

 The Requirements To Refinance Student Loans